dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ## The Orthographic Camera and what to know first

 This is a post on the Orthographic Camera in the javaScript library known as three.js, it is [not a getting started post on ether three.js](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/).
-I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now just looking into all the other little details about three.js here and there when it comes to things like the options when it comes to cameras.
+I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now at a point where you are looking into what your options are when it comes to cameras.

 So I will not be getting into all kinds of various little details about threejs and JavaScript in general here of course.
 However in this section I will be going over some points you should be aware of before continuing to read the rest of the content.

 ### Might be a good idea to look into other camera options

-In most situations the Orthographic Camera may not be the best choice for a project.
+In most situations the Orthographic Camera may not be the best choice for a project so there are looming into what the other options are with cameras.
 For most typical projects I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/) that reproduces they way that the human eye sees.
-In any case the Orthographic Camera is just one option when it comes to cameras that might prove to be a better option with certain projects in which I want the side of objects to remain constant regardless of distance.
+There is also reading up more on the [base camera class in threejs](/2018/04/06/threejs-camera/) that contains what there is to worth with acrros all types of cameras.

 ### The source code in this post is on github